Maelstromage/Hello-World/README.md

 "Have you ever danced with the devil in the pale moon light" he says.
 Why does this sound familiar, where have you heard this before?
 What does it mean?
+As you try to speak you cough, spattering blood across his salvatore ferragamos.